wp-plugins/timezonecalculator/readme.txt

 3. Navigate to the Settings/TimeZoneCalculator tab and customize the timezones according to your desires.

 4. If you have widget functionality just drag and drop TimeZoneCalculator on your widget area in the Appearance Menu.
-Add additional [function and shortcode calls](http://wordpress.org/extend/plugins/timezonecalculator/other_notes/) according to your desires.
+Add additional [function and shortcode calls](http://wordpress.org/plugins/timezonecalculator/other_notes/) according to your desires.

 5. Be happy and celebrate! (and maybe you want to add a link to [http://www.bernhard-riedl.com/projects/](http://www.bernhard-riedl.com/projects/))

 == Frequently Asked Questions ==

-= So, a lot of stuff has changed with TimeZoneCalculator 0.90? = = I get the error-message `Fatal error: Class 'DateTimeZone' not found in` [..] =
+= I get the error-message `Fatal error: Class 'DateTimeZone' not found in` [..] =

-Heck, yeah. - I changed the internal structure of the plugin to use the [PHP timezones library](http://php.net/manual/en/timezones.php) instead of calculating the timezones myself.
-Thus, please make sure that you have a recent version of PHP including the required library installed and enabled.
-In case you don't have a suitable environment, you can still use [version 0.81](http://downloads.wordpress.org/plugin/timezonecalculator.last_version_with_built-in_calculations.zip) which is the last TimeZoneCalculator version that can be used with older PHP versions.
-Nevertheless, please note that due to various security reasons there should always be a recent version of PHP installed.
-In the case of a hosted environment, please contact your provider for further information.
+TimeZoneCalculator uses the [PHP timezones library](http://php.net/manual/en/timezones.php).
+Thus, please make sure that you have a recent version of PHP including this library installed and enabled.

-As your environment is now set up properly, enjoy the benefits of TimeZoneCalculator 0.90 (and higher) :) This new version gives the advantage that the timezones-entries can be more easily selected and managed: information like abbreviations, offset to UTC, and daylight saving can be automatically retrieved and updated.
-I'm afraid it is not possible to use your old timezone-entries with the new version, but it won't take you more than five minutes to convert them to the new format by manually editing.
-I'm sorry for any inconvenience caused.

 If any timezone information like offset, abbreviations, etc. appears to be wrong, please leave a message for the PHP guys on [their board](http://php.net/manual/en/timezones.php).

-Though timezone abbreviations can be automatically filled out, the corresponding full names (for example Central European Time for CET) are currently not supported within the PHP library.
-Nevertheless, you can look up this information in the TimeZoneCalculator Tab in your Admin Menu.

-= Which Javascript library should I choose for the Ajax refresh in my theme? =

-That's [a well-covered topic in the web](https://encrypted.google.com/search?q=prototype+vs.+jquery).
-TimeZoneCalculator provides you with the flexibility to use either [Prototype](http://www.prototypejs.org/) or [jQuery](http://jquery.com/).
-Thus, your decision merely depends on what your other installed plugins use.

 = Why is 'Drag and Drop' not working?
 Why can't I see the 'Drag and Drop' section? =

-This section is based on Javascript.
-Thus, you have to enable Javascript in your browser (this is a default setting in a modern browser like [Firefox](http://www.mozilla.org/firefox?WT.mc_id=aff_en01&WT.mc_ev=click)).
-TimeZoneCalculator is still fully functional without these constraints, but you need to customize your stats manually as in older versions of TimeZoneCalculator.
+This section is based on JavaScript.
+Thus, you have to enable JavaScript in your browser (this is a default setting in modern browsers like [Mozilla Firefox](http://en.wikipedia.org/wiki/Firefox) or [Google Chrome](http://en.wikipedia.org/wiki/Google_Chrome)).
+TimeZoneCalculator is still fully functional without JavaScript, but you need to customize your timezones manually.

-= How can I adopt the color scheme in the TimeZoneCalculator Settings Tab? =

-If you select one of the two default color schemes (`classic = Blue` or `fresh = Gray`) in your Profile Page, TimeZoneCalculator automatically adopts its colors to this scheme.

-In case you use a custom color scheme, this cannot be done automatically because WordPress still doesn't provide any proper functions to find out which colors of your scheme are used for background, font, etc. - Nevertheless, you can set up your preferred colors manually: Just add the [filter](http://codex.wordpress.org/Function_Reference/add_filter) `timezonecalculator_available_admin_colors` in for example timezonecalculator.php or in your custom-colors-plugin.

-= Is there anything I need to know before updating to TimeZoneCalculator v2? =

-As the majority of the source-code changed with version 2.00, there are two things I would like to mention:

-- Your 1.x options will be automatically converted. - Nevertheless, you should make a backup prior to this upgrade!
-- `GetTimeZoneTime()` has been deprecated in favor of `$timezonecalculator->output()`

 == Other Notes ==